zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    bond on a particular processor.
 The pairwise cutoff is too short or the atoms are too far apart to make a valid bond.

-*Bond atom missing in image check*
-   The second atom in a particular bond is missing on this processor.
-   Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.

 *Bond atom missing in set command*
    The set command cannot find one or more atoms in a particular bond on a particular processor.
 The pairwise cutoff is too short or the atoms are too far apart to make a valid bond.

-*Bond atoms %d %d missing on proc %d at step %ld*
-   The second atom needed to compute a particular bond is missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.

-*Bond atoms missing on proc %d at step %ld*
-   The second atom needed to compute a particular bond is missing on this processor.
-Typically this is because the pairwise cutoff is set too short or the bond has blown apart and an atom is too far away.

 *Bond coeff for hybrid has invalid style*
    Bond style hybrid uses another bond style as one of its coefficients.